Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 Accept wildcard characters: False
 ```

-### -SharedGalleryImageId
+### -ImageReferenceId
-Specified the shared gallery image unique id for vm deployment.
+Specified the shared gallery image unique id for vmss deployment.
 This can be fetched from shared gallery image GET call.

 ```yaml
 Type: System.String